 The most important rule we have to mitigate the potential spread of COVID-19 is to meet two of the three following rules: wear a mask, be outdoors, be physically distanced by at least 6 feet.
-While doing all three is the best procedure, there will be situations where this is not possible.
-In those events, it is imperative that two of the three options are in place.
+While doing all three is the best procedure, there will be situations where this is not possible and 2 will be OK.